HritickGokul/Vehicle-Sales-Optimization/README.md

-# Marketing Analytics for Laptop Sales Optimization
+# Marketing Analytics for Vehicle Sales Optimization

 ## Overview

-This project aimed to optimize laptop sales by leveraging data analytics to understand customer preferences, evaluate pricing strategies, and assess brand performance.
+This project aimed to optimize Vehicle sales by leveraging data analytics to understand customer preferences, evaluate pricing strategies, and assess brand performance.
 The insights derived were used to drive marketing strategy, inform product segmentation, and improve targeted campaign effectiveness.

 ## Objectives